sjang1594/sjang1594.github.io/_posts/study/Computer Vision/2023-05-17-Lidar-Project.md

 ## Lidar Preprocessing Technique

-1. Filter out points with low intensity values to remove non-lane points.
-You define a threshold value to determine which points to keep
-(Requires some domain knowledge on this)
-2. DownSampling / Outlier Removal / Noise Filtering
+1. DownSampling / Outlier Removal / Noise Filtering
     - Find the data that are close to the ground level.
 To accomplish this, you would be ablel to find which lidar beam index points to the ground level
+    - Remove the intensity value depending on the problems (mean filter / adaptive threshold)
-    - High Intensity Value
+    -

 ## Segment the Point Cloud Data